segarciat/python-tutorial/05-Variables/Variables.md

 Keep in mind that the notion of constant variable is a convention, and it is not enforced by the language.
-For example, you can certainly reassign the value of a (constant) variable without any errors.
+For example, you can certainly reassign the value of a (constant) variable without any errors, just like we did for `width`, `height`, `area`, and `perimeter`.
-However, this is frowned upon, and you are advised to not change the value of a constant once it is defined.
+However, this is frowned upon for constants, and you are advised to not change the value of a constant once it is defined.

-Constant variables help with limiting the use of **magic numbers**, which are literal values that have unexplained meaning or for which there are multiple occurrences.
+Constant variables help with limiting the use of **magic numbers**, which are literal values in our scripts that have unexplained meaning or for which there are multiple occurrences.
 For example, suppose we are doing physics calculations, and we find ourselves using the value `9.81` often, the free-fall acceleration due to gravity in the units of meters per seconds squared.
 Including this number everywhere is an option, but it is not advised because its meaning may not be clear.
 In this example, `9.81` is a magic number, and it is preferred to use a constant variable whose value is  `9.81`.

 The `math` module has some constants which do not adhere to the uppercase convention, but this is intentional and are an exception, not a rule.